 Step 3: Testing and confirmation

-In the input attributes section, you can input the desired data and check the behavioral credit score.
-In this example, you have used the data as,
+In the input attributes section, add the values you want to test and check the score.
+For this example, the data is:

 - Monthly Income = 27000